 EXCLUSIVE: Pamela Anderson 'Thrilled' She's No Longer 'Cartoon Character Bimbo' From 'Baywatch' Days — As She Launches 'Serious' Movie Career

-She says: "Being part of pop culture is a blessing and it's a little bit of a curse if you want to convince people you can do other things.
+She said: "Being part of pop culture is a blessing and it's a little bit of a curse if you want to convince people you can do other things.

 "I think I just started really walking my talk.
 I didn't want to be that cartoon character I'd been walking around like.